techbrett/OfficeDocs-SkypeForBusiness/Teams/includes/set-up-resource-account-steps.md

 We cover how to [assign the license to a resource account later in this article](#assign-a-license).

-If you purchased **Teams Phone Standard**, **Teams Phone with Calling Plan**, or **Teams Shared Devices** licenses, you still need to complete the purchasing process for your allocation of **Teams Phone Resource Account** licenses, but your allotment of licenses will be zero cost at checkout.
+If you purchased **Teams Phone Standard**, **Teams Phone with Calling Plan**, or **Teams Shared Devices** licenses, you still need to complete the purchasing process for your allocation of **Teams Phone Resource Account** licenses, but your allotment of licenses are zero cost at checkout.

 To see if you already have **Teams Phone Resource Account** licenses in your tenant, sign into the [Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=2024339) using an account with Global admin permissions.
 Then, go to [Billing > Your products](https://admin.microsoft.com/Adminportal/Home#/subscriptions).
-If you have **Teams Phone Resource Account** licenses, they'll appear as **Microsoft Teams Phone Resource Account**.
+If you have **Teams Phone Resource Account** licenses, they appear as **Microsoft Teams Phone Resource Account**.

 1. Open the [Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=2024339) and sign in with a user that is a Global admin.
 This is usually the account you used to sign up for Microsoft 365.
 1. In the left navigation pane, go to [**Billing** > **Purchase services**](https://admin.microsoft.com/Adminportal/Home#/catalog) > **Add-ons**.